-delta

-optional vector of initial state probabilities of length N
+delta optional vector of initial state probabilities of length N convenience.

 By default, instead of this, the stationary distribution is computed corresponding to the first approximating transition probability matrix of each track is computed.
-Contrary to the homogeneous case, this is not theoretically motivated but just for convenience.
+Contrary to the homogeneous case, this is not theoretically motivated but just for startInd optional integer index at which the forward algorithm starts.